Last Updated on

 Trier used to be one of the most important cities in the western world, a fact which escapes most people.
 It is similar to what I saw in Tarragona, Spain but probably even more significant because it was also an imperial city.

-The Roman Monuments, Cathedral of St Peter and Church of Our Lady in Trier is a cultural UNESCO World Heritage Site.
-It was inscribed in 1986 as it is considered by UNESCO as the best example of a Roman capital after the Roman Empire was divided.
-It is an archaeological site consisting of the following 9 locations/monuments:
+The Roman Monuments, Cathedral of St Peter and Church of Our Lady in Trier is a cultural UNESCO World Heritage Site in Germany.
+It was inscribed in 1986 since it’s considered by UNESCO as the best example of a Roman capital after the Roman Empire was divided.
+It’s an archaeological site consisting of the following nine locations/monuments:

 - Trier Amphitheatre